France Just Gave Workers the 'Right to Disconnect' From Work Email

-A new law lets workers unplug while they're not in the office
+A new law lets workers unplug while they're not in the office+ READ ARTICLE

 Longing to disconnect from work while you’re not on the job?
 You might want to move to France.